Samir Geagea: Early life and education

 Geagea was born in the Ain el-Remmeneh district in Beirut on 25 October 1952 to a modest Maronite family from the town of Bsharri in northern Lebanon.
 His father, Farid Geagea was an adjutant in the Lebanese Army.
-He attended "Ecole Bénilde" elementary and secondary school in Furn el-Chebek, which was a free private school.
+His brother, Joseph, is a mathematician in Maryland He attended "Ecole Bénilde" elementary and secondary school in Furn el-Chebek, which was a free private school.
 With the aid of a scholarship from the Khalil Gibran association, he studied medicine at the American University of Beirut and then at Saint Joseph University.
 After the outbreak of civil war in 1975, Geagea interrupted his four years studies at the American University of Beirut.
 He was an active member of the right-wing Phalangist Party, which became the main Christian fighting force upon the outbreak of the Lebanese Civil War in 1975.
 He is married to MP Sethrida Geagea.

 War period (1975–1990)

 Geagea steadily rose through the ranks and led several operations at the request of Bachir Gemayel, then commander of the Phalangist Kataeb Regulatory Forces militia.
-In June 1978, following the murder of a Phalangist party leader in the North Lebanon called Joud el Bayeh in a power struggle with former president Suleiman Frangieh, Bachir Gemayel ordered Geagea and Elie Hobeika to co-lead a unit to capture the suspects who were taking cover in Frangieh's mansion in Ehden.
+In June 1978, following the murder of a Phalangist party leader Joud el Bayeh in the North Lebanon in a power struggle with former president Suleiman Frangieh, Bachir Gemayel ordered Geagea and Elie Hobeika to co-lead a unit to capture the suspects who were taking cover in Frangieh's mansion in Ehden.
 The incident is known as Ehden massacre.
 The attacking force (which somehow went past over dozens of Syrian army checkpoints) was met with resistance on the outskirts of Ehden where Geagea was hit.
 He was transported to Beirut and admitted to Hôtel-Dieu hospital in Achrafieh, Beirut where ironically he was doing his internship.
 His right hand was partially paralyzed and he never continued his education.
 Meanwhile, the military operation resulted in the murder of Tony Frangieh and his family.
 Geagea was later transported to a hospital in France.

 Geagea was appointed head of the Lebanese Forces' (LF) militia northern Front in the early 1980s, where he commanded around 1,500 battle-hardened soldiers, drawn mainly from his native town of Bsharri and other towns and villages in Northern Lebanon.
 Geagea led his men in fierce battles against the Syrian Army in El-Koura, Qnat.
-From 1982 to 1983, Geagea commanded the Lebanese Forces against Walid Jumblat's Progressive Socialist Party militia, the Palestinians, and the Syrians in a battle for control of the Chouf mountains in central Lebanon.
+From 1982 to 1983, Geagea commanded the Lebanese Forces against Walid Jumblatt's Progressive Socialist Party militia, the Palestinians, and the Syrians in a battle for control of the Chouf mountains in central Lebanon.